AskiaADX/adc2-granite-closed/Readme.txt

 ------------

+-	Does not handle exclusive answers in multiple questions

-This demo was successfully tested in Chrome, Firefox, Safari, Opera and IE9+.
+-	This demo was successfully tested in Chrome, Firefox, Safari, Opera and IE9+.
 Because it relies on CSS transforms for the check (tick) of the control, you will need to add a conditional tag for < IE9 that will display the default checkbox instead.